 The Naoetsu Plant has held an annual summer school, organized mainly by new employees, for local children in the upper grades of elementary school since 1975.
-The goal of this school is to have these children finish their homework earlier so they can use their summer vacation effectively.
+The program is a two-hour program, with the first half learning and the second half recreational.